vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 292 commits since the previous release, including 126 fixes.
+More than 301 commits since the previous release, including 129 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Fri Feb 19 01:53:20 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sat Feb 20 01:52:31 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER